 Also there are many authors sharing the same name, which makes it hard to create a complete overview of a single authors’ publications.

-A unique Author Identifier solves the problem of name ambiguity.
+A unique Author Identifier solves the problem of name ambiguity, and is used to:

-Institutions, publishers and funders expect to be able to make use of authors' unique identifiers in their workflows, reducing the amount of repetitive biographical information required when you submit your CV or manuscripts for publication, for example.
+Institutions, publishers and funders also expect to be able to make use of authors' unique identifiers in their workflows, reducing the amount of repetitive biographical information required when you submit your CV or manuscripts for publication.

 This guide is published by Roskilde University Library.